 Standards and alignment crosswalks are referenced in the appendix.
 Depending on the curriculum, these crosswalks should identify alignment to the standards mentioned below, as well as possible related academic topics as required in the Subject Area Testing Program in Algebra I, Biology I, English II, and U.S. History from 1877, which could be integrated into the content of the units.
-Mississippi's CTE Agricultural and Natural Resources is aligned to the following standards:
+Mississippi's CTE Exploration of Agriscience is aligned to the following standards: